Kall-Michal/Kall-Michal/README.md

 ## Hello there!
 I'm Michal and  I am traveler, adventurer, and developer!

- - 💵 Currently working in as software enginner in finance world
+ - Currently emplyed as software enginner in finance world in 📍 Amsterdam
- - 👯 Exploring Western Europe as much as Corona let's me
+ - Passionate about learning and building things and stuff
+ - Ex Ice Hockey player 🏒 nowdays enjoying leisure motion
- - ⚡ Fun fact: Can navigate by stars
+ - Fun fact: Can navigate by stars ✨
- -  Bonus fun fact: Used to chase Northern Lights on dog sleds 🌌 🐕🐕🐕🐕🐕🐕🐕🐕🛷
+ - Bonus fun fact: Used to chase Northern Lights on dog sleds and snowmobiles 🌌 🐕🐕🐕🐕🐕🐕🐕🐕🛷

  ### Connect with me: